 Once a page is reachable and structured, give the engine something worth quoting.
 Models reach for specific, attributable facts over vague assertions.

 This is the one tactic with hard research behind it.
-The Princeton-led study that defined GEO found that GEO methods can lift visibility in generative-engine responses by up to 40%, with adding sources, quotations, and statistics among the most effective.
+The Princeton-led study that defined GEO (generative engine optimization) found that GEO methods can lift visibility in generative-engine responses by up to 40%, with adding sources, quotations, and statistics among the most effective.
 Specificity is the lever.
+A larger 2026 experiment points the same way: a 252,000-trial study across six models (arXiv, May 2026) found that topical relevance, fresh timestamps, and explicit price information shifted which page gets cited, while formatting-only changes barely moved selection.

 In practice that means: